Command

 tsed run hello-command

-By default, you have to give the name
+By default, you have to give the name and description.

 # Command Args